jaaonline/agentic-ui-engine/README.md

 - Natural language → rendered UI in ~5–10 seconds (simple requests are faster; complex ones that trigger history search and validation take longer — this is the trade-off of a multi-step agent pipeline vs. a single call)
 - Task decomposition — requests are broken into an explicit component plan before generation, so multi-part asks (e.g. "a dashboard with stats, a table, and a login form") don't get lost in one big prompt
-- Tool calling — the model can call search_component_history mid-generation to check the user's past generations for something similar, rather than generating a near-duplicate from scratch
+- Tool calling — built with LangChain's `createAgent`; the model can call a `search_component_history` tool mid-generation to check the user's past generations for something similar, rather than generating a near-duplicate from scratch
 - RAG-based history retrieval — history matching is semantic (OpenAI embeddings + cosine similarity), not keyword matching, so differently-worded but similar requests (e.g. "sign-in form" vs. "form to authenticate") still get matched
 - Plan validation & repair — after generation, the output is checked against the component plan; anything missing triggers a targeted follow-up call to add just the missing pieces
 - Interactive components — form validation, button actions, state management